roycemars/RoyalGold/README.md

 - Expense tracking: Track expenses automatically with linked PayPal or portfolio transactions, scan paper receipts directly to expenses list
 - Market: review top movers, trends and AI-powered suggestion for trading, use fully automated trading when it is available

-Project is currently in active development - many features will be added soon.
+Project is currently in active development - roadmap for upcoming features will be published soon.

 Interested to contribute?
 Ping me email at roycemars@proton.me, or chat in Telegram at https://roycemars.t.me to collaborate